Codemarket2/boossti-backend/README.md

 ### `yarn install`

-Duplicate .env-sample and rename to .env and add your mongodb username and password, add your git branch (eg sumij)
+Duplicate .env-sample and rename to .env and add your MONGO_USERNAME and MONGO_PASSWORD, add your STAGE (eg dev-sumij)

 ## Commands